This thrift store collection of 7 wood bowls was just 50 cents each. They were a little scruffy, but perfect for a DIY

 What is it?

 Next, I gave them a good roughing up with sandpaper.
 There were some areas that still had a good covering of varnish, so they needed a little prep work before painting.

 Finally it was time to get painting.
 I love a good crackle project and wanted to make this another one.

 I always like to use a neutral or white base coat for crackle jobs.
 Since I had a sample container of a light beige Glidden paint left over from another project, that worked well.
 It ended up taking three coats to get good coverage.

 Once the last coat was dry, I gave it a generous wash of crackle medium.
 You may be able see it in the photo above – kind of running down the sides…

 For the most dramatic effect, you really want a good layer of medium.
 Don’t skimp here!
-It will take a bit longer to dry, but you’ll be glad you didn’t go easy when you see the results.
+It will take a little longer to dry, but you’ll be glad you didn’t go easy when you see the results.

 For the final coat of paint, I wanted something a little unique.
 Instead of a single color, I wanted a combination of a few different colors.
 I used gray, white, brown, and gold acrylic craft paints and squirted them in puddles on a paper plate.